-That relationship will expand in 2017 when the brand-new Oishei Children’s Hospital opens its doors just steps away from Roswell Park.
-Kara Kelly, MD, Dr. Pinkel’s successor as Chair of the Department of Pediatric Oncology at Roswell Park and Program Director of Kaleida’s Pediatric Hematology/Oncology Service, says the partnership will “improve care on many levels.
-The new collaboration will focus on matching patients with the appropriate clinical trials and make the process easier for patients and their families, who will no longer have to travel long distances to access cutting-edge therapies.”
+That relationship expanded in 2017 when the brand-new Oishei Children’s Hospital opened its doors just steps away from Roswell Park.
+Kara Kelly, MD, Dr. Pinkel’s successor as Chair of the Department of Pediatric Oncology at Roswell Park and Program Director of Kaleida’s Pediatric Hematology/Oncology Service, said the partnership “improved care on many levels.
+The new collaboration focuses on matching patients with the appropriate clinical trials and making the process easier for patients and their families, who no longer have to travel long distances to access cutting-edge therapies.”

 3. He turned the tide against pediatric ALL.

 During his years at Roswell Park and Children’s Hospital of Buffalo, Dr. Pinkel began the work that led eventually to breakthrough therapies for ALL.
 With the Institute’s research scientists, he developed a pediatric cancer research program, focusing heavily on leukemia.

 He also worked with Walter Murphy, MD, then Roswell Park’s Chief of Radiation Therapy, to find new ways to kill cancer cells.
 “With the consent of our patients’ parents, we used chemotherapy and radiation together to achieve better survival with less radiation exposure,” he recalls.